reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

 In this task, you will create an individual enrollment in the Device Provisioning Service.

-1. On the Azure portal, naviagate to Resource group and then select the resource group named **az220rg-<inject key="DeploymentID" enableCopy="false" />.**
+1. On the Azure portal, navigate to Resource group and then select the resource group named **az220rg-<inject key="DeploymentID" enableCopy="false" />.**

    ![](./media/v2img1.png)